shyama7004/OpenCV-Personal-Documentation/Main-Concepts/SIFT.md

    - **Process**:
      - A neighborhood around each keypoint is taken, and the gradient magnitude and direction of each pixel in this neighborhood are calculated.
      - An orientation histogram with 36 bins (covering 360 degrees) is created, weighted by the gradient magnitudes and a Gaussian window with σ proportional to the scale of the keypoint.
+     - The highest point in the histogram shows the main direction of the keypoint.
+     - If there are other points in the histogram that are at least 80% as high as the main peak, extra orientations are assigned.
-     - The peak of this histogram indicates the dominant orientation of the keypoint.
-If there are multiple peaks above 80% of the highest peak, additional orientations are assigned, resulting in multiple keypoints with the same location and scale but different orientations.
+     - This means there could be multiple keypoints with the same position and size but different directions.

    - **Result**: The keypoints are now rotation-invariant, meaning they can be detected and matched even if the image is rotated.